HOW IT WORKS

 As COVID infections decrease and masking regulations relax, please continue to use caution, as needed, and good judgment for in-person gatherings in your locality.

 VegFund’s Special Project Grant program is designed for longer-term projects rather than one-time events.
-Special Projects typically are designed to reach a broad audience or to build deeper connections with a smaller target audience and are planned with specific implementation timelines.
+Special Projects typically reach a broad audience or build deeper connections with a smaller target audience and are planned with specific implementation timelines.

 To learn more about how VegFund’s grantmaking works, visit our Grant Guidelines.
 You’ll find additional information on the FAQ page.